Skip to main content

 Père Lachaise Cemetery

-16 Rue de Repos, Paris, Île-de-France
+16 Rue de Repos, Paris, Île-de-France, 75020

-The grand, tree-lined avenues and cobblestone lanes of the Père Lachaise Cemetery make a dramatic backdrop for a walking tour, and the faded headstones and aging monuments harbor centuries of history.
-With more than 110 acres (44 hectares) to explore, visiting with a tour guide is the most convenient option, and most small-group or private tours stop at all the highlights, including Jim Morrison’s grave.
+With more than 110 acres (44 hectares) to explore, visiting with a tour guide is the most convenient option.
+Most small-group or private tours stop at all the highlights, including Jim Morrison’s grave.

-• The cemetery is wheelchair accessible, although some areas may be difficult to access without assistance.
+• The cemetery is wheelchair-accessible, although some areas may be difficult to access without assistance.

 • Cemetery maps are available for free from the information office at the Boulevard de Ménilmontant entrance.